flotiq/flotiq-docs/docs/API/get-started.md

 !!! note "Before you begin, make sure you have the following:"
     * Flotiq Account: Sign up for an account on [Flotiq website](https://www.flotiq.com/){target="_blank"} if you haven't already.
+    * Content Types: Make sure you have already created the necessary [Content Type Definitions](https://editor.flotiq.com/content-type-definitions){target="_blank"} in your Flotiq account.
+It should contain at least one Content Object.
     * API Key: Obtain your Application Read and Write API Key from the [Flotiq dashboard](https://editor.flotiq.com/api-keys){target="_blank"}.
 You'll need it to perform API operations.
     * Basic understanding of RESTful APIs: Familiarize yourself with the concepts of [RESTful APIs](https://restfulapi.net/){target="_blank"} if you're new to this.
-    * Content Type Definitions: Make sure you have already created the necessary [Content Type Definitions](https://editor.flotiq.com/content-type-definitions){target="_blank"} in your Flotiq account.

 #### Step 1: Implementing API Integration
 Once you have your Content Type Definitions ready, you can proceed with integrating Flotiq API into your application.
 Here's a high-level overview of the steps involved: